Filipip55/libft/README.md

 - **Man pages**: The primary source of truth for standard functions
 - **GeeksforGeeks**: [Linked List in C](https://www.geeksforgeeks.org/c/linked-list-in-c/)
-- **AI**: Used mostly for test case suggestions (edge cases) and for explaining logic and concepts when I was bedridden for a week
+- **AI**: Used mostly for test case suggestions (edge cases), for explaining logic and concepts when I was bedridden for a week and for formatting this md file